gumroad/shortest/README.md

 5. Click "Setup key" to obtain the OTP secret
 6. Add the OTP secret to your `.env.local` file or use the Shortest CLI to add it
 7. Enter the 2FA code displayed in your terminal into Github's Authenticator setup page to complete the process

 ```bash
 shortest --github-code --secret=<OTP_SECRET>
 ```

-## Environment Setup
+## Environment setup

 Required in `.env.local`:

 ```bash
 ANTHROPIC_API_KEY=your_api_key
 GITHUB_TOTP_SECRET=your_secret  # Only for GitHub auth tests
 ```

-## CI Setup
+## CI setup
-You can run shortest in your CI/CD pipeline by running tests in headless mode.
+You can run Shortest in your CI/CD pipeline by running tests in headless mode.
 Make sure to add your Anthropic API key to your CI/CD pipeline secrets.

-# Local Development Setup Guide
+# Local development setup guide

 This guide will help you set up the Shortest web app for local development.